Engage, educate and inspire

 We believe good corporate citizenship contributes to the economic and social well-being of our employees, shareholders, customers and our communities.

 Through corporate philanthropy and employee volunteerism, we help to make our communities better places to live and work.
-In 2012, our investment of time and philanthropic gifts totaled more than $9 million.
+In 2013, our investment of time and philanthropic gifts totaled nearly $10 million.

 Where we give

-We contribute to nonprofit organizations in and around our hub and focus cities:
+We contribute to nonprofit organizations in our hub and focus cities:

 - Charlotte (Mecklenburg County)